Mondelez International: Kraft

-Creation of Mondelēz International
+Mondelez International

 In August 2011, Kraft Foods announced plans to split into two publicly traded companies, an international snack-food company and a North American grocery company.

 The snack-food company, called Mondelez International, would be the legal successor of the old Kraft Foods, while the grocery company would be a new company, Kraft Foods Group.
 The split was completed in October 2012.
 It was structured so that Kraft Foods changed its name to Mondelez International and spun off Kraft Foods Group as a new publicly traded company.
 Kraft Foods Group later merged with Heinz to become Kraft Heinz.

 In 2014, the company announced a merger of its coffee business with the Dutch firm Douwe Egberts.
-The name of the newly merged company would be Jacobs Douwe Egberts.
+The name of the newly merged company would be Jacobs Douwe Egberts (now JDE Peet's).
 The merger was confirmed on May 6, 2014, and completed on July 2, 2015.